tkrajina/golongfuncs/README.md

 `golongfuncs` is a tool for searching "long" functions by various measures (and combinations of measures).

+This tool can help you to answer questions line:

+* What are the longest functions with a total complexity of more than *x*?
+* What are the longest functions with a complexity **per line of code** more than *x*?
+* What are the longest functions with average block nesting more than *n*?
+* What are the longest functions with max block nesting more than *n*?
+* etc.

+In other words, it will help you filter long **and complex** functions from those that are just **long**.

 ## Installation

      go get -u github.com/tkrajina/golongfuncs/cmd/golongfuncs